 Antioch Truck Accident Lawyer

 An analysis of truck accidents in California, including Antioch, follows nationwide trends.
-Nationwide, fatalities in an accident involving a big rig occur most often in passenger vehicles.
-This is due to the size and dynamics of large trucks.
+Nationwide, fatalities in an accident involving a big rig occur most often in passenger vehicles, and this is due to the size and dynamics of large trucks.

 Statistics from the Department of Transportation show that the number of fatalities involving trucks for the year 2015 in the United States was:

 - The number of deaths for 2015, including car and truck occupants, was 3,852